samuelpgroth/bempp-v2-ice-scattering-scripts/README.md

 # bempp_ice_scattering
-BEM++ python scripts for light scattering by ice crystal calculations These files accompany the paper "The boundary element method for light scattering by ice crystals and its implementation in BEM++" by S. P. Grotha, A. J. Baran, T. Betcke, S. Havemann, W. Smigaj
+BEM++ python scripts for light scattering by ice crystal calculations These files accompany the paper "The boundary element method for light scattering by ice crystals and its implementation in BEM++" by S. P. Groth, A. J. Baran, T. Betcke, S. Havemann, W. Smigaj